khinsen/leibniz/README.md

 examples for digital scientific knowledge can be developed.
 They are located (no surprise) under `examples`.
 For a first contact with Leibniz, I suggest looking at `examples/quantities/mass.rkt`, which shows how physical quantities and units can be defined.
-In `examples/quick-guide.md` you can find essential background information for understanding this and other examples.
+For a much more elaborate example, see `examples/mechanics/solar-system.rkt`, which defines gravitational interactions in a system of celestial bodies.
+In `examples/quick-guide.md` you can find essential background information for understanding the examples.

 Readers interested in the implementation should start by looking at the file `notes.md` for an overview of the code structure.